gxchris95/stave/README.md

 This project is currently under incubation.

-**Stave** is a fast, light-weight, extensible web-based annotation and visualization system designed to support a wide range of text data and tasks.
-Rooting on modularized interface components and a syntax-rich serializable data format, Stave offers the following:
+**Stave** is a fast, lightweight, extensible web-based annotation and visualization system designed to support a wide range of text data and tasks.
+Rooting on modularized interface components and a syntax-rich serializable data format, Stave offers the following features and benefits:
-  - Off-the-shelf support to a wide range of NLP task
+  - Off-the-shelf annotation tool
-  - Extensible with plugins
+  - Extensible by plugins
   - Customizable data types
-  - Multi-document Support
+  - Multi-document viewer
-  - Integration to data science workflow
+  - Integratable with data science workflow
-  - Universal and Safe Serialization
+  - Universal and safe data serialization

 Stave was originally developed and is actively contributed by [Petuum](https://petuum.com/) in collaboration with other institutes.
 A mirror of this repository is maintained by [Petuum Open Source](https://github.com/petuum).